jasonwei20/jasonwei20.github.io/_pages/all_papers.md

 author_profile: true
 ---

-Similar to how musicians compose albums as a collection of songs, I organize my research into *medleys* - collections of papers joined by a common theme.
+Similar to how a musician would compose an album as a collection of songs, I organize my research into *medleys* - collections of papers joined by a common theme.

 At Dartmouth, I wrote [<span style="color:#004E30">*Foray into NLP (2019-2020)*</span>](#foray) and [<span style="color:#7d49ab"> *CP<sup>2</sup>: Computational Pathology & Colorectal Polyps (2019-2020)*</span>](#cp2).